SSC Survey: Scattered Negative Results

 The last SSC survey had a lot of optical illusions and visual riddles.
 I had hoped to expand on some of the work in Why Are Transgender People Immune To Optical Illusions and Can We Link Perception And Cognition?
 This post is a very brief summary of results and, basically, an admission of failure.
 While I was able to replicate the same suggestive results as in the last survey, I was unable to expand on them, strengthen them, or really turn them into any kind of interesting framework.

 I was able to weakly replicate the headline result from Why Are Transgender People Immune To Optical Illusions: transgender status still correlated with all three mask illusions, and with the average of all three mask illusions, but very weakly: r = -0.04, p = 0.001.
 This was true even when I excluded everyone who took place in last year’s survey, providing an independent confirmation of the result.
-But with correlations these low, it’s hard to get too excited about this.
+But with correlations this low, it’s hard to get too excited.

 I was also able to weakly replicate the headline result from Can We Link Perception And Cognition?.
 I haphazardly gave people a “weirdness score” based on them having more mental illnesses, more unusual political opinions, and more minority sexual/gender identities (without looking at their illusion results).
 People with higher weirdness scores consistently had more ambiguity-tolerant results on illusions, with correlations around r = 0.05 for most tests.
 They also had notably higher average Tolerance of Uncertainty Test scores.
 But none of these results were very striking and there was minimal individual structure in them.
 If I was going to take this further I would have come up with a more principled definition of weirdness, but at this point it doesn’t seem worth it.